vtex/cli-plugin-support/README.md

 ## `vtex support ACCOUNT`

-Logs in as support to another [93mVTEX account[39m.
+Logs in as support to another VTEX account.

 ```
 USAGE